Germany's Scholz in India: What's at stake? – DW – 02/25/2023

 The China challenge

-Sreeram Chaulia, Professor and Dean of Jindal School of International Affairs, believes Scholz's visit will explore the rise of China and its expanding economic, political and military engagements.
+Sreeram Chaulia, dean of the Jindal School of International Affairs, believes Scholz's visit will explore the rise of China and its expanding economic, political, and military engagements.

-Chaulia added an area that Germany could possibly commit to in discussions: "Germany could provide more infrastructure and technical expertise to ramp up cooperation in the Indo-Pacific policy," said Chaulia.
+Chaulia added an area that Germany could possibly commit to in discussions: "Germany could provide more infrastructure and technical expertise to ramp up cooperation in the Indo-Pacific policy," he said.

 Improved Indian-German relations ahead?

-Whatever the outcome, the trip can be viewed as an important strategic development for Berlin, Gurjit Singh, former ambassador to Germany told DW.
+Whatever the outcome, the trip can be viewed as an important strategic development for Berlin, Gurjit Singh, former Indian ambassador to Germany, told DW.

 "The rapid exchange of meetings between Scholz and Modi shows a new confidence and perception.
 This gives the India-German relationship deeper importance and more visits and exchanges are improving the impact of the partnership."